8 golden rules

 What about tourism?

-All types of accommodation are open (including hotels, apart-hotels, gîtes, B&Bs, holiday parks, bungalow parks and campsites) with the exception of their restaurant, drinking establishments and other communal facilities (e.g. shared bathroom, pool and fitness room)
+All types of accommodation are open (including hotels, apart-hotels, gîtes, B&Bs, holiday parks, bungalow parks and campsites)

 As regards the number of visitors per accommodation unit, the same rules apply as to private meetings at home.
-This means that every household is allowed to rent a residential unit with each other or with a maximum of one close contact.

 Libraries, Musea, animal parks, outdoor playgrounds are open.

-Amusement parks, cinemas and casinos will remain closed.
+Amusement parks, cinemas and casinos are open.

-Non-essential shops are only open with reservation.
+All shops are open without reservation.

 We take the government measures as a guideline, here is a small reminder: